jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 This is a big step in terms off correctness compared to property tests.
 No longer can you have stochastic issues like insufficient sampling, or biased distributions.
-Furthermore smaller proofs compose into larger ones (with the right design).
+Furthermore smaller proves compose into larger ones (with the right design).
 We can see that for example with `x-proof` in the above block. but in fact every step between `≡⟨ ⟩` is a prove being re-used. which comes straight from the implementation.
-Property tests however aren't as composable as proofs.
+Property tests however aren't as composable as proves.
 A value generator may be re-used, however care must be taken the sampling and bias doesn't become unacceptable.
 Finally we're able to prove on polymorphic type variables,